OmniLayer/spec/README.md

 + Distributed e-commerce features are unlocked as of block # (TBD)
 + Escrow-backed currencies are unlocked as of block # (TBD)
 + Managed Token-pool Smart Property features are unlocked as of block (TBD)
++ Pay-to-script-hash address support is unlocked as of block # (TBD)

 ## Transaction versioning